Mensi-Mohamed-Amine/Summer-Daily-Tasks-Writeups/05 TASK5/README.md

 ```

-and finally we got our flag
+after running this script we will get our decrypted_image.png and finally we got our flag

 ![Alt text](img/decrypted_image.png)